Restioson/xtra/README.md

 returned from the `Handler` trait (the library, however, is not totally alloc-free).
 This means that it requires nightly to use, and may be unstable in future as those features evolve.
 What you get in return for this is a cleaner, simpler, and more expressive API.
+- **Possible to create UB**: see above.
+However, in most use cases, this will not come up.
+Still, it is a risk!
 - It is also still very much under development, so it may not be ready for production code.

 ## Example